hamidreza-s/hamidreza-s.github.io/_drafts/2016-00-00-erlang-scheduler-details.markdown

 ---
 layout: port
-title: "Erlang Scheduler Details and How It Can Benefit from CPU Affinity"
+title: "Erlang Scheduler Details and Why It Matters"
-date: 2016-00-00
+date: 2016-02-09
-categories: erlang scheduling cpu affinity realtime preemptive
+categories: erlang scheduling realtime preemptive migration
 ---

 There are some underlying features that make Erlang a Soft Realtime platform.
 One of them is its Garbage Collection mechanism which I talked about it in my previous article, [Erlang Garbage Collection Details and Why It Matters](--link--).
 The other one is its Scheduling mechanism that is well worth looking at.
-In this article I will explain its history, the current status, controlling and monitoring API and how it can benefit from [CPU Affinity](--link--) to improve the performance.
+In this article I will explain its history, the current status, controlling and monitoring API and examples.

 ## What is Scheduling